Blackprint/blackprint.github.io/docs/Sketch.md

 </div><div tab="Unit Test">

-In case if you want to import Blackprint Sketch for unit testing in Node.js, you also need to set the Blackprint to use `windowless` mode.
+If you want to import Blackprint Sketch for unit testing in Node.js, you also need to set the Blackprint to use `windowless` mode.
 I also recommend for using Jest.
 ```js
 window.ResizeObserver = class{}; // Polyfill with empty class
 window.sf = require("scarletsframe/dist/scarletsframe.min.js");